isomerpages/moe-whitesandspri/_for-students/Student Learning Space (SLS).md

 **3\.
 What are my SLS account login details?**

-Your username is first five letters of your name and last five characters of your ID.
-Your password had been given to you through your teacher.
-or
 Use your MIMS or Student iCON username (e.g. tan_weiling@students.edu.sg) and MIMS password.

 If you have forgotten your password, you could: